Loading...

 sudo mkdir -p /opt/devshare

-This is the workspace target.
-We will assign group ownership and apply setgid so new files inherit the dev group.
+This directory is the shared workspace.
+Next, assign group ownership and apply setgid so new files inherit the group.

 Step 3 : Assign group ownership to devs.